-The Appointed Person for Northern Ireland c/o Department of Justice Organised Crime Branch Block B Castle Buildings Stormont Estate BELFAST BT4 3SG.
+The Appointed Person for Northern Ireland c/o Organised Crime Branch Department of Justice Block B, Castle Buildings Stormont Estate BELFAST BT4 3SG.

-- 49. The written report should be submitted as soon as is reasonably practicable and, in any event, no later than 14 days following the exercise of the power.
+- 55. Written reports should be returned using the standardised reporting template issued by the Home Office.
+The written report should be submitted as soon as is reasonably practicable and, in any event, no later than 14 days following the exercise of the power. - 56.
 Following submission of the written report, the appropriate officer should also submit any supplementary information which the "appointed person" reasonably requires the appropriate officer to submit, within 14 days of the request for the supplementary information.
-The appropriate officer should cooperate, facilitate and assist the "appointed person", wherever possible, so that the "appointed person" can effectively discharge their role and responsibilities. - 50.
-The appropriate officer and "appointed person" should keep a copy of the report in a safe and secure place in accordance with the Data Protection Act 1998.
+The appropriate officer should co-operate, facilitate and assist the "appointed person", wherever possible, so that the "appointed person" can effectively discharge their role and responsibilities. - 57.
+The appropriate officer and "appointed person" should keep a copy of the report and the supplementary information in a safe and secure place in accordance with the Data Protection Act 2018 and UK GDPR.